einschmidt/hassio-addons/Caddy 2/README.md

 You can build your own version of Caddy like described [here](https://caddyserver.com/docs/build#xcaddy).

 #### Install
-To use a custom binary, place the `caddy` file into the same folder (`/share/caddy/`) as your `Caddyfile`.
+To use a custom binary, place the `caddy` file at `/share/caddy/caddy` or point to it with `custom_binary_path`.
 Restart the add-on to start using the custom version.